CycleOperators/docs/changelog/2025-02-18-icptopup-ts/index.md

 --------------

-In the same way that ICPTopup made topping up canisters on demand easy for anyone, icptopup-ts allows any app can facilitate decentralized ICP compute, sending cycles to up to 100 canisters at a time.
+In the same way that ICPTopup made topping up canisters on demand easy for anyone, icptopup-ts makes it easy to facilitate decentralized compute, sending cycles to up to 100 canisters at a time.

 **icptopup-ts** simplifies canister topups into just two steps.